 The Valley of the Nobles site includes nearly 500 tombs of Theban nobles and high officials.
 While the royal tombs were hidden away in an isolated valley, the Tombs of the Nobles were dug in the mountain overlooking the river Nile, as they wouldn’t have contained even a fraction of the royal treasure.

 With so many wondrous tombs in the area, it is advisable to visit certain key places of interest.

 One of these impressive tombs must be that of Sennefer.
-As mayor of Thebes, and the overseer of the gardens of Amun during the reign of Amenhotep II (1427 to 1400 BC.), his tomb is one of the most beautiful and best preserved burial chambers in the area.
-The walls and the ceilings of the tomb contain many colored scenes of Sennefer with his family members and many other scenes of daily life.
+As mayor of Thebes, and the overseer of the gardens of Amun during the reign of Amenhotep II (1427 to 1400 BC.), his tomb is one of the most beautiful and best-preserved burials chambers in the area.
+The walls and the ceilings of the tomb contain many coloured scenes of Sennefer with his family members and many other scenes of daily life.

 Another fine example of ancient burial chambers to be seen amongst the tombs at the Valley of the Nobles is the tomb of Rekhmire.
 Rekhmire was a Vizier, and a great landowner during the period of Tuthomose III of the 18th dynasty.
 Scenes in his tomb represent him collecting taxes from the people and receiving gifts from foreign ambassadors that visited Egypt.

 Drive to Qena City where you will visit of the most famous temples in Egypt,